danielfrg/youtube/ep001/README.md

 # Python 3.13t

-Python does have real threads
+Python does have real threads.

 ```
 python threads-io.py